Explore Jobs

 10. Senior Manager Jobs (Overview)

-How We Determined the Most Common Jobs of Former ARCHITECTS
+How We Determined the Most Common Jobs of Former Architects

-To make our list of most interesting jobs, we looked through the ranked list to see if any positions:
+For our list of the most interesting jobs, we sifted through the ranked list to find positions that:

-• Showed up in fewer than 1% of all new jobs
+• Appeared in fewer than 1% of all new jobs

-• And, were not part of the 100 most common jobs in our database
+• Were not part of the top 100 most common jobs in our database

-Detailed Ranking of the Most Common Jobs of Former ARCHITECTS
+Detailed Ranking of the Most Common Jobs of Former Architects

 Rank Job Title %